dominicm00/website/posts/why-does-technology-suck.md

 This abstractness makes code much more opaque.
-We use abstractions to solidify this opacity in logical places, but in a company setting it's very easy to create a poor, undocumented, or incorrect abstractions.
+We use abstractions to solidify this opacity in logical places, but in a company setting it's very easy to create poor, undocumented, or incorrect abstractions.
 Fundamentally, software engineers are operating with less information and a poorer understanding of their work.

 Complex, abstract work isn't limited to software engineering.
-I think a lot of similarity can be drawn between a math paper and a piece of software.
+I think a lot of similarity can be drawn between a mathematical paper and a piece of software.
 Both have "hard" bugs, where an oversight leads to a result that's just plain wrong.
 Both are abstract, and take a significant amount of time to audit and understand.
 Where software engineering becomes unique is in its scale, both in the amount of code and the number of people working on it at once.

 ### Software is relatively unconstrained
 There's a ton of constraints when building physical objects.
 Every new part